isomerpages/bca-strata/_resources/FAQs/Applications under Part VI of the BMSMA.md

 **Q8: What happens if one of the owners is not in Singapore and I am unable to obtain his/her signature on the application form?**

-If one or more of the property unit owners are not in Singapore or is unable to sign the application form for other valid reasons, he/she may issue a letter of authorisation to an authorised representative to sign the application form on his/her behalf.
+If the property owner is not in Singapore and is unable to sign the application form for valid reasons, he/she may issue a letter of authorisation to authorise a respresentative to act for and make decisions for and on behalf of him/her.

-**Q9: Can an Applicant amend his application?**
+**Q9: Can an Applicant amend his/her application?**

 Yes.
-He can do so by submitting an Interlocutory Application Form before the conclusion of the proceedings and subject to the Board’s approval.
+He/She can do so by submitting an Interlocutory Application Form before the conclusion of the proceedings and subject to the Board’s approval.

 Interlocutory Application Form can be downloaded under [Forms](/resources/forms/).